Fluid Control with Localized Spacetime Windows: Localized Spacetime Control

 \subsection{Control Force Representation}

-Since the simulation uses a Lagrangian representation to track the state of individual particles, it is conceptually straightforward to apply control forces on each particle directly.
-However, optimizing per-particle control forces results in a high-dimensional problem that is not only computationally expensive, but can also produce undesirable behavior—such as excessively high-frequency forces or non-physical motion—particularly when fine-grained control is required in localized regions of space and time~(Fig.\ref{fig:global_vs_localized_force}(a)).
+Since the forward simulation uses a Lagrangian representation to track the state of individual particles, it is conceptually straightforward to apply control forces on each particle directly.
+However, such per-particle control not only incurs substantial computational cost but also tends to produce undesirable behavior, such as excessively high-frequency forces or non-physical motion, particularly when fine-grained control is required in localized regions of space and time~(Fig.~\ref{fig:global_vs_localized_force}(a)).

 To mitigate these issues, we instead adopt a grid-based control force representation over a background Eulerian grid co-located with the simulation domain.
-This grid-based representation not only makes it easier to smooth the applied forces but also facilitates computing control gradients, avoiding the implausible artifacts, which were similarly observed in the prior Eulerian reduced-force approaches~\cite{treuille-2003, tang-2021}.
+This design is inspired by hybrid particle–grid representations commonly used in simulation methods~\cite{zhu-2005, jiang-2015, stomakhin-2013}, where physical quantities are transferred between particles and grid nodes.
+However, unlike these approaches, the grid in our framework is not used to evolve physical states, but instead serves as a low-dimensional parameterization of control forces for optimization.

 At each time step, control forces defined on the Eulerian grid are smoothly distributed to nearby particles using a Gaussian kernel, though other interpolation kernel functions can be used without significantly affecting performance.
 The control force for a particle located at position $\mathbf{x}^p$ is the weighted sum of the control forces from the neighboring grid nodes: